jljl1337/blackjack-simulator/README.md

 ## Features

 - **Efficient**: Concurrency enabled by default, able to simulate millions of games in seconds.
-- **Customizable**: Easily change the number of decks, penetration rate, and more.
+- **Customizable**: Easily change the number of decks, rules, and more.
 - **Reproducible**: Exact same result can be achieved by using the same seed and version.
 - **Simple**: No dependencies, released as just a single binary to run.